Hallux Varus Causes, Types & Treatment Options

 Reconstructive surgery rebalances the pull of muscles and tendons on the big toe.
 This can involve tendon transfers, suture devices implanted in bone and other techniques.

 Big toe fusions may be appropriate if the joint is stiff or arthritic.
 This can involve using metal plates and/or screws to hold the bones in the big toe joint closely together until they have healed (fused) into one solid piece.

 Other surgical options can include arthrodesis, sesamoidectomy, medial capsular structure lengthening or total joint release.

-Our surgical podiatrists and orthopedic surgeon are highly experienced in all types of foot and ankle surgery, and will determine the best type of corrective surgery if conservative efforts have failed.
+Our surgical podiatrists are highly experienced in all types of foot and ankle surgery, and will determine the best type of corrective surgery if conservative efforts have failed.

 Preventing hallux varus